MANIFESTO

 /

-For the whole of my life there has been this urge to fall into some form of creative practice.
-I have had the privilege to touch upon a number of disciplines before entering the craft of film.
-And for five years my creative voice has lingered behind and in front of a camera with no desire to tangent off elsewhere.
+For the whole of this life, there is this urge to fall into some form of creative practice.
+The privilege to have space and touch upon varying disciplines before entering the craft of film is necessary to shape our creative expressions.

-There are a lot of us in competition with one another especially when seeking funds.
-A healthy rivalry is something we can embrace in motivating our own creative growth, but a lot of people fall into the comparison game, especially when rejections come in abundance.
+There are a lot of us in competition with one another, especially when seeking funds.
+A healthy rivalry is something we can embrace in motivating our creative growth, but a lot of us fall into the comparison game, especially when rejections come in abundance.

-The industry we are in is far too competitive and result oriented.
+The industry is far too competitive and result-oriented.
 How your film does at the box office and whether a film will get accepted to festivals should not be what dictates the creative decisions we make.
-As artists, we need the opportunity to explore in all stages of crafting a film, from its conception to its exhibition.
+As artists, we need the opportunity to explore at all stages of crafting a film, from its conception to its exhibition.

 One person cannot make a film on their own.
 A film is a synthesis of multiple perspectives from varying creative and logistical disciplines.
 No matter the role, every voice is necessary in serving a vision.
 Every individual attached to a project is an artist in their own right.

 Thus, disobedience and disrespect between others should not be tolerated.
-With a number of voices involved, a natural rift in opinions may occur.
+With many voices involved, a natural rift in opinions may occur.
 The morale surrounding your project will depend on your actions following it.
 Creating a safe environment for all will only benefit the creative result of hard work shared.
 This requires one to be gentle, honest, kind and respectful to others as well as yourself.

-The collaborative I embrace is one that focuses on forging bonds with fellow creatives within and beyond the film industry.
+The collaborative embraced here focuses on forging bonds with fellow creatives within and beyond the film industry.
 All with the intent of nurturing voices, encouraging experimentation and celebrating our growth.

-I have stayed in film for its creative and emotional challenges.
-The passion required to tell stories; the courage to confront rejections; the discipline to explore your craft; and the need to be kind and respectful.
-From a professional and personal standpoint, film has and continues to teach me how to be a good person.
+The passion required to tell stories, the courage to confront rejections, the discipline to explore your craft, and the need to be kind and respectful.
+Practicing filmmaking should teach people how to be human.